 Blame it on your great great grandmother Mabel, chronic acne is commonly attributed to genetics.
 However, lay discouragement to the side-- it is possible to keep breakouts under control in spite of heredity.

-Some may say that foods causing acne is a myth.
+Some may say that food causing acne is a myth.
 Well, I'm in my experience, that is au contraire.

 It is a proven fact that dairy can cause or exacerbate breakouts.
 In fact, when dairy is avoided, many acne sufferers have testified an improvement in their skin.
 Another possible culprit behind acne is a favorite beverage among children-- fruit punch.
 In fact, according to Celebrity Esthetician Renee Rouleau, acidic drinks such as fruit punch can cause breakouts on the cheeks.